marp-team/marp-react/README.md

 ## `<MarpWorker>` component _(Experimental)_

-For the best UI experience of the integrated web app, the conversion logic of Markdown can be put into [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) by using `<MarpWorker>`.
+For the best performance of the integrated web app, `<MarpWorker>` allows using [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) for Markdown conversion.
 It has a lot of advantages over a regular `<Marp>` component.

-- UI-blocking by converting large Markdown will reduce to the minimum.
+- It does not block UI thread while converting large Markdown.
-- It allows blazing fast live preview by a simple but clever queueing.
+- A blazing fast live preview by a simple but clever queueing system is available.
-- A browser JS does not need to include Marp, and the worker JS can be [lazy loading](https://web.dev/fast/reduce-javascript-payloads-with-code-splitting).
+- No longer need to include a huge Marp Core into main JS.
+Web Worker can be loaded lazily.

 ```jsx
 <MarpWorker worker={new Worker('worker.js')} markdown="# Hello, Marp Worker!" />